English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Hypernyms ("labor" is a kind of...):

-class; social class; socio-economic class (people having the same social or economic status)
+class; social class; socio-economic class; stratum (people having the same social, economic, or educational status)

 Meronyms (members of "labor"):